Our Adoption Process

 In addition, we do have regular adoption events where we showcase our adoptable animals.
 Check our calendar of events for the next adoption event.
 We post the animals that will be attending each event on our facebook page the day prior to the event.

-Please note that the Little Barn does not house all of our animals and is only open to the public on Mondays and Saturdays (see details on the Little Barn page) to come view the animals there without prior arrangement.
+Please note that the Little Barn does not house all of our animals and is not open to the public for visitation at this time.

 Please note, while we list breeds for the dogs available for adoption, visual breed identification in dogs is unreliable so for most of the dogs we are only guessing at predominant breed or breed mix.
 We get to know each dog as an individual and will do our best to describe each of our dogs based on personality, not by breed label